kahootbird/100-days-of-code/log.md

 ### Day 7: Octobor 07, 2021
 Took a break from React for today and started working on a web music app

+### Day 8: Octobor 08, 2021
+Fixed music app sound issue with audiocontext.
+Worked more on react todo app.